woohoolabs/zen/README.md

-Fortunately, since the birth of Zen a lot of progress have been made in the DI Container ecosystem: many containers almost doubled their performance, autowiring and compilation became more popular, but one thing didn't change: Zen is still one of the fastest PHP containers.
+Fortunately, since the birth of Zen a lot of progress have been made in the DI Container ecosystem: many containers almost doubled their performance, autowiring and compilation became more popular, but one thing didn't change: Zen is still one of the fastest PHP containers out there.

 ### Features